IO Multiplexing: The select and poll Function

 We use UDP for this example instead of TCP because with UDP, the concept of data being “ready” to read is simple: either an entire datagram has been received or it has not.
 With TCP it gets more complicated, as additional variables such as the socket’s low-water mark come into play.

-We also refer to recvfrom as a system call to differentiating between our application and the kernel, regardless of how recvfrom is implemented (system call on BSD and function that invokes getmsg system call on System V).
+system call on System V).
 There is normally a switch from running in application to running in the kernel, followed at some time later by a return to the application.

-In the figure above, the process calls recvfrom and the system call does not return until the datagram arrives and is copied into our application buffer, or an error occurs.
+and the system call does not return until the datagram arrives and is copied into our application buffer, or an error occurs.
 The most common error is the system call being interrupted by signal.
-We say that the process is blocked the entire time from when it calls recvfrom until it returns.
-When recvfrom return successfully, our application process the datagram.
+We say that the process is blocked the entire time from when it calls recvfrom

 Nonblocking IO Model